 These remarkable films still exist today and provide a glimpse into the lives of Bradfordians over a hundred years ago.
 Some restored clips can be seen on screens at St George’s Hall as part of the heritage exhibition today.

-The £9.8m transformational refurbishment of St George’s Hall was made possible by funding from Bradford Council and the Heritage Lottery Fund.
+The £9.8m transformational refurbishment of St George’s Hall was made possible by funding from Bradford Council and the National Lottery Heritage Fund.
 The project has included major works to the roof, windows, electrics and stone work.
 The front-of-house areas have been increased, and seating has been upgraded to improve sight lines and comfort, whilst ensuring the world class acoustics in the auditorium remain unaffected.
 The magnificent restoration brings the facilities right up to date.

 Some facts and figures from the last 3 year’s work: